MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 Mission-critical workloads need telemetry that might not be applicable or actionable for centralized operations teams.
 Workload operators are ultimately responsible for the monitoring and must have access to all data that represents overall health.

 The **baseline architecture** follows that approach and is continued in this reference architecture.
 Azure Log Analytics and Azure Application Insights are deployed regionally and globally to monitor resources in those scopes.
-Aggregating logs, creating dashboards, and alerting is in scope for the workload team.
-The workload team can take advantage of Azure Diagnostics capabilities that send metrics and logs to various sinks.
+Aggregating logs, creating dashboards, and alerting is in scope for your team.
+Take advantage of Azure Diagnostics capabilities that send metrics and logs to various sinks.

 ### Health model

 Mission-critical design methodology requires a system [health model](mission-critical-health-modeling.md).
-When you're defining an overall health score, include the platform landing zone flows that the application depends on.
-Those platform resources are in-scope for this architecture.
-Build log, health, and alert queries to perform cross-workspace queries to factor in those resources.
+When you're defining an overall health score, include the in-scope platform landing zone flows that the application depends on.
+Build log, health, and alert queries to perform cross-workspace monitoring.

+**Platform team**
-The platform team should grant role-based access control (RBAC) to log sinks for relevant resources that are used in the critical path of your architecture.
-Be sure to negotiate that access to support the shared responsibility of the platform team toward the mission-critical workload.
+- Grant role-based access control (RBAC) to log sinks for relevant platform resources that are used in the critical path of the mission-critical application.

+- Support the organizational goal of reliability toward the mission-critical workload by giving the application team enough permissions to do their operations.

 In this architecture, the health model includes logs and metrics from resources provisioned in Connectivity subscription, such as Azure Firewall.
 If you extend this design to reach an on-premises database, the health model must include network connectivity to that database, including security boundaries like network virtual appliances in Azure _and_ on-premises.
 This information is important to quickly determine the root cause and remediate the reliability impact.
 For example, did the failure occur when trying to route to the database, or was there an issue with the database?